domdomegg/alexa-whos-my-mp/README.md

 ## Disclaimer

-This is not an official UK parliament app, and does not having official authority of the House.
+This is not an official UK parliament app, and does not have official authority of the House.